-Organic cotton fabric use rose popularity in the last couple of decades.
+Organic cotton fabric use rose in great popularity in the last couple of decades.
 For today’s consumer, ethically sourced textiles, especially in fashion, is an ethical corporate practice that attracts today’s savvy buyer.
 Brands that embrace the organic textile revolution stand to gain a lot, but buyers stand to gain even more.

 So, what is “organic cotton fabric?”

 Cotton grown with processes and materials that have a smaller footprint on the environment than traditional methods.
 But there is a lot more to it than that.

 Likewise, as a business or maker that prioritizes the use of ethically produced, eco-friendly fabric, Canvas ETC. offers organic cotton fabric for sale.
 Make your next project sustainable and 100 percent organic.